 Studies show that students who actively interact with study materials fail exams 55% less often than those who have studied only through traditional lectures.
 Tools and techniques that can transform a student from a passive listener to an active participant in the educational process are among the most promising edtech future trends.
 Although simulators are quite widespread in narrow niches (think of flight simulators for future pilots or surgical simulation training solutions), immersive experience in learning becomes more accessible for regular students.

 Prominent Examples: VirtualSpeech and Mondly

-VirtualSpeech helps users develop soft skills by simulating virtual reality communication with a "problem" client or practising public speaking.
-The platform offers an extensive list of professional development courses essential for “the modern workplace” – from delivering presentations and online sales pitching to impromptu speaking and sexual harassment training.
+VirtualSpeech helps users develop soft skills by simulating virtual reality communication with a “problem” client or practicing public speaking.
+The platform offers an extensive list of professional development courses essential for “the modern workplace”, from delivering presentations and online sales pitching to impromptu speaking and sexual harassment training.

 Mondly provides its users with an immersive experience in language learning with virtual and augmented reality.
 Students make friends in Barcelona, check into a hotel in Tokyo, and order tea at a cafe in London using virtual simulation, chatbots, and speech recognition tools.
 The platform offers 1000+ language combinations and Business, VR, AR, and Kids versions.

 Online courses, even before the pandemic, were a popular education format.
 People bought courses, listened to lectures at a convenient time and at their own pace, completed tasks, and received feedback and certificates.
 However, this system had one big downside.
 Often students were disappointed or dissatisfied during the course, but the platform would refuse to refund the money.

 Subscription learning is a practical alternative.
 It provides users with access to all the materials and courses available on the platform for a fixed fee (monthly, yearly, or lifetime).
 Students can easily choose and start any course, switch to another one, or drop them all without overpaying for every class they decide to try.

 Prominent Example: MasterClass